practicalli/clojure/concepts/features.md

 ## Homoiconicity

   One thing that keeps Clojure a small language is the fact that the same syntax is used to represent data and behaviour.
 For example, a function call is defined using a list, data structures and functions are defined using a list.
-In fact everything is a list, although we use a little syntatic sugar here and there to make the code quicker for a human to parse.
+In fact everything is a list, although we use a little syntactic sugar here and there to make the code quicker for a human to parse.

 ## Clojure is an implementation of Lisp

   Lisp stands for LISt Processing, so its no surprise that all Clojure code is defined in a list.

-  The open Parenthesis `(` denotes the start of a list, the first element of that list is evaluated as a function call, everthing else in the list is data.
+  The open Parenthesis `(` denotes the start of a list, the first element of that list is evaluated as a function call, everything else in the list is data.

   The evaluation of the first element of a list can be behaviour of `(` can be over-ridden using `quote` or its short form the quote character, **'**, so the list elements are all treated as data.